 Frequently Asked Questions

-Genuine umbrella company employees are able to claim legitimate business expenses which are reimbursed tax and National Insurance (NI) free.
+A Genuine umbrella company employees are able to claim legitimate business expenses (subject to company expense policy and current legislation) which are reimbursed tax and National Insurance (NI) free.

 Remember that any reputable umbrella company should adhere to the following principles: